-This qualitative study explored preservice physics students' experiences when engaging in PhET simulations and traditional hands-on practical experiments on the Photoelectric Effect.
-A control and experimental groups were set up with different sequences of traditional and simulation experiments.
-Students were interviewed on these experiences.
-Audio-interviews were recorded with the students expressing their interactions and conceptual understandings with practical equipment using the Photoelectric Effect and with corresponding ICT simulations.
+The study explored the preservice physics students' experiences when engaging in PhET simulations and hands-on practical experiments in the theme Light and the Photoelectric Effect.
+Pre-and post-conceptual questions were given on the topic.
+A control and experimental group was set up and students were interviewed on their experiences.
+Audio-interviews were recorded with the students expressing their interactions with practical equipment in Light and the Photoelectric Effect and with corresponding ICT simulations.
 Students' classroom interactions were viewed from a constructivist perspective.
-Results suggest that students find the simulations on the Photoelectric Effect stimulating and traditional practical work essential for developing certain skills.
-While the simulations helped them to comprehend the theory, observations and graphical aspects are better and present a holistic experience of the topic; it did not assist them in the procedure, technical aspects and social interaction of experiments.
-In developing a thorough understanding of the overall experiment many students could not account for the inferences of the experiment and also poorly interpreted the graphs.
-Given that students had poor school practical experiences, they valued guided traditional experiments with timely pedagogical interventions from the instructor rather than openinquiry.
-The simulations allowed them greater visual perception of the micro-aspects of the phenomena.
-The study recommends that students should be exposed both experimental and simulations set-up of the Photoelectric Effect as each promotes different skills in physics.
+Results suggest that students find the simulations in Light and Photoelectric Effect stimulating and practical work essential for developing certain skills.
+While the simulations helped them to comprehend the theory better and given a holistic experience of the topic, it did not assist them in the procedure and technical aspects of experiments given that they had poor school practical experiences.
+Students also value guided and timely pedagogical interventions from the instructor rather than open-inquiry.